KamyNz/data-science-learning/README.md

 # data-science-learning
-Repository of learning from Joel Grus book denominated Data Science from Scratch
+Repository for learning and reforzing my data science skills using Joel Grus book denominated Data Science from Scratch

-Note: I will reading and understanding the chapters according to predefined order created by me.
+Note: I will reading and understanding the chapters according to a predefined order created by me.

 ## There are folders by chapters in the book: